Q. What is Valley of the Sun United Way?

 Q. I had a friend, family member or neighbor who reached out to United Way but did not get help.

 A. First, on behalf of Valley of the Sun United Way, we apologize for the fact that you did not receive the attention you needed.
-We would like the opportunity to speak with your friend, family member neighbor, etc. and find out why he/she was not assisted.
-Although we attempt to help everyone who requests assistance, sometimes we are unable to address their specific situation for a variety of reasons.
-Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services provided.
-You can contact us at email@example.com.
+Since Valley of the Sun United Way does not provide direct services, sometimes we are unable to address their specific situation for a variety of reasons.
+Sometimes the service they are seeking is not provided in our community, or they don’t meet the eligibility requirements of the agency providing the program, or, they are requesting assistance outside of the scope of services we are connected to.